 “What makes the entrepreneurial donor unique is they approach their giving with a really hands-on approach,” Navins said.

 “They’re wanting to be involved with the nonprofit they're giving to, wanting to be involved in the decisions that are being made about how the funds are being used.
 That really mirrors the way those entrepreneurs are approaching their business.”

 This hands-on approach can help founders and startup employees grow not only their company — but the personal wealth that comes with successful scaling.

 Are you a founder or startup employee looking for more visibility into the value of your financial assets - including stock options and startup equity?
-Shoobx has partnered with Weathramp, which connects people to the right fee-only advisor who will help them meet their financial goals.
+We've come together with Weathramp, which can connect people to the right fee-only advisor who may help them meet their financial goals.

-Reach out to Shoobx to learn more about our partnerships that are helping startups and their employees confidently select the smartest solutions on the market.
+Reach out to Fidelity to learn more about our collaborations that are helping startups and their employees confidently select the smartest solutions on the market.